QSaman/website/pages/03.tutorial/01.notes/001.gnu_linux/001.Multimedia/001.ffmpeg/docs.md

 ### Concatenating vide files

+#### Non-decoding approach

+This method doesn't requires any decoding and ffmpeg concatenate the streams byte by byte.
+However, if there is mismatches, it fails.
 First create a file with the name of files to concatenate.
 For example:

 ```
 cat files.txt